hugo-a-d/hugo-a-d/README.md

 # Oh hi there, welcome to my GitHub page 👋
-**`Curious and inquisitive philosophy and logic post-graduate currently looking for opportunities as a Data Engineer`**
+**`A Curious and inquisitive philosophy and logic post-graduate currently looking for opportunities in Data`**

 I have recently completed the LeWagon Data Science Bootcamp to develop skills Data Engineering, Data Analysis and Data Science.